 - It also helps in the decision-making process.

 - It is the product of interacting individuals stimulating one another so that what emerges is a product that no one member could accomplish working alone.

-- Additionally, it allows group members to share collective information, stimulate critical thinking, challenge assumptions, and raise standards of achievement
+- Additionally, it allows group members to share collective information, stimulate critical thinking, challenge assumptions, and raise standards of achievement.

 - In the academic context, collaborative learning promotes higher individual achievement in knowledge acquisition, retention, accuracy, creativity in problem-solving, and higher-level reasoning.